aditya172926/blockbatch_sdk/docs/sdk/index.md

 ## System Support

-### Browser
+The SDK will support both client-side and backend integrations depending on the arguments provided to the `batchSender.init()` function.

-If the browser window contains the `ethereum` object, meaning if your browser contains a wallet extension like Metamask, then you don't have to provide any arguments to `batchSender.init()` function.
+If the **browser** window contains the `ethereum` object, meaning if your browser contains a wallet extension like **Metamask**, then you don't have to provide any arguments to `batchSender.init()` function.
 You will be prompted to connect your account internally via the SDK.

 If you are already connected to your wallet in your dapp, to prevent the above behaviour of the SDK, pass either the `signer` object or `private_key` (along with `provider`) to `batchSender.init()`.

 Example: If dapp already has signer -
 ```
-const signer: ethers.Signer = {}; // signer object
+const signer: ethers.Signer = {...}; // signer object
 await batchSender.init(signer);
 ```

 Or `private key` along with `provider`
 ```
-const provider: ethers.JSONRpcProvider = {}; // provider object
+const provider: ethers.JSONRpcProvider = {...}; // provider object
 const PRIVATE_KEY = "0x..."
 await batchSender.init(PRIVATE_KEY, provider);
 ```

-The above example code snippets are the only way to use SDK in a Node (backend) environment.
+The above example code snippets are the only way to use SDK in a **Node (backend)** environment.

 ## Constants
 - Batch Transfer Contract - 0x7FD154df41ec41336A86Ee53a3F7Fe886E80Efc7